2022 Virtual Fall Conference - Moral Injury: Individual and Collective Trauma, and Its Repair (Live)

 Available Credit

-Designation Statement - Austen Riggs Center, Inc. designates this Live activity for a maximum of 7.50 AMA PRA Category 1 Credit™.
+ACCME - As a Jointly Accredited Organization, The Austen Riggs Center, Inc. designates this learning activity for a maximum of 7.50 AMA PRA Category 1 Credit™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Austen Riggs Center, Inc. is recognized by the New York State Education Department’s State Board for Psychology as an approved provider of continuing education for licensed psychologists #PSY-0115.